Why Climb with RMI Expeditions?

 Read Outside Magazine's recognition of RMI as Best Outfitter

 Our guides are world-class.
 Our guide staff includes some of the most notable climbers and guides in the country.
 Quality characterizes each of the guides on our roster.
 This is true whether discussing our regard for managing risk, our technical guiding skills, or when referring to the highly personable character of each of our guides.
-Every RMI guide is well trained and experienced, and familiar with our ethics, standards and operations.
+Every RMI guide is well trained, experienced, and familiar with our ethics, standards, and operations.
 This results in a better experience in the mountains for you!

 RMI Guides lead every single trip.
 All of our trips are led by RMI's own guides, meaning we don't subcontract with local guides to lead our trips.
 We work closely with our local partners and assistant guides on all of our international adventures, but an RMI Lead guide is always at the front and personally responsible for the team.
 As you reach higher elevations and test the limits of your experience, the value of an accomplished, highly trained RMI guide held to our standards cannot be understated.
 Our professional guides provide the important individual attention key to a safe and enjoyable adventure.

 Our in-house guide training exceeds industry standards.
-Our American Mountain Guide Association (AMGA) Accreditation Report identified our in-house guide training manuals as “among the best” in the industry and our organization as “one of the leading guide services in the country.”
-Beyond our history with the AMGA, we operate a state-of-the-industry Advisor program which, while familiar to many college students, is entirely groundbreaking within the professional guiding community.
+Our American Mountain Guide Association (AMGA) Accreditation Report identified our in-house guide training manuals as "among the best" in the industry and our organization as "one of the leading guide services in the country."
 Continued professional development is a high priority.
 In fact, we have offered more than $100,000 of grant money to guides who are pursuing their professional guide education or certifications.
-Our guides are, objectively speaking, some of the best trained guides in the country.
+Our guides are, objectively speaking, some of the best-trained guides in the country.